Carolina Panthers vs. Philadelphia Eagles NFL Week 5 Odds, Plays and Insights for October 10, 2021

 Eagles stats and trends

-- Philadelphia has one win against the spread in four games this year.
+- Thus far this year Philadelphia has one win against the spread.

-- The Eagles have covered the spread once this season when underdogs by 3 points or more (in four chances).
+- This year, the Eagles have just one against the spread win in four games as an underdog of 3 points or more.

-- Philadelphia's games this year have eclipsed the over/under two times in four opportunities (50%).
+- Philadelphia's games this year have gone over the point total two times in four opportunities (50%).

-- Philadelphia is 1-2 against the spread and 1-2 overall in games when it puts up more than 16.5 points.
+- Philadelphia is 1-2 against the spread and 1-2 overall in games when it scores more than 16.5 points.

-- In games that Philadelphia picks up more than 251.5 yards, the team is 1-3 against the spread and 1-3 overall.
+- Philadelphia is 1-3 against the spread and 1-3 overall when the team totals more than 251.5 yards.

-- This year the Eagles have two turnovers, one fewer than the Panthers have takeaways (3).
+- The Eagles have two giveaways this season, while the Panthers have three takeaways.

 Home and road insights

-- At home, the Panthers are unbeaten ATS (1-0) as 3-point favorites or greater.
+- At home, as 3-point favorites or greater, the Panthers are unbeaten ATS (1-0).

-- The average point total in Eagles away games this season is 50.0 points, 5.0 more than this outing's over/under (45).
+- The average point total in Eagles away games this season is 50.0 points, 4.5 more than this matchup's over/under (45.5).

 Powered by Data Skrive.